-GRIFOLS HAS REDUCED THE INTENSITY OF ITS CO, EMISSIONS BY 10.5% SINCE 2016 this reason, climate change is used as an input in operational cost planning and capital allocations, when implementing eco-efficiency especially measures and strategies to reduce atmospheric emissions.
+GRIFOLS HAS REDUCED THE INTENSITY OF ITS CO2 EMISSIONS BY 10.5% SINCE 2016 and financial strategy and planning, particularly in the areas of operations, products and services.
+For this reason, climate change is used as an input in operational cost planning and capital allocations, especially when implementing eco-efficiency measures and strategies to reduce atmospheric emissions.
 Grifols' Environmental Committee also considers existing and future regulatory requirements.